max-mapper/get-dat/markdown/06-flatsheet.md

 (If running on your machine you can leave off the 80 above and then open `http://localhost:4455`)

 Now open the URL from `welcome.txt` in a new tab.
 You should hopefully see some data!

+From the data-editor interface you can do four things:

+- edit values in the cells (including a popup editor for long text)
+- add rows
+- add columns
+- export a new csv file

+After making some revisions to the data, export a new csv.